charlehsin/terraform-on-azure/scenarios/vm-join-domain/README.md

 - [Terraform Language Documentation](https://www.terraform.io/language)
 - [How To Structure a Terraform Project](https://www.digitalocean.com/community/tutorials/how-to-structure-a-terraform-project)

-Make sure your AD service is up and running and your existing security group rule is set up so that WinRM port is open.
+Make sure your AD service is up and running, and your existing security group rule is set up so that WinRM port is open.
 Open a Bash.
 (It will be smoother if you are disconnected from VPN.)

 1. Run "az account set --subscription <subscription_id_or_subscription_name>" to set correct subscription, and then "az account show" to find the tenant ID.
 2. Check secret.tfvars file and update the values.
 Also, update the following